microsoft/qsharp-runtime/src/QirRuntime/lib/Tracer/README.md

 ### The Resource Tracer's Layering Algorithm ###

-As the tracer is executing a sequential quantum program, it will compute a time function and corresponding layering using the following ("tetris") algorithm:
+As the tracer is executing a sequential quantum program, it will compute a time function and corresponding layering using the following logical algorithm ("tetris"):

 1. All layers have width one (so we'll shorten the layer notation from L(t, 1) to L(t)).
 2. All gates have duration either 0 or 1, as specified by the user.